 Millionaires vs. the Rat Race

-“What’s the most I can afford?” is a middle-class rat race question.
+“What’s the most I can afford?” is a rat race question for middle-class and poor people.
 Instead, ask yourself “What’s the least I can budget for this expense and still be happy?”

 You might be surprised at how happy you can be in a slightly smaller house, with less yard to mow.
-And you’ll certainly reach financial independence faster, which is enough to make anyone pretty happy.
+And you’ll certainly reach financial independence faster, which is enough to make anyone happy.♦

-What tactics do you use to slim your spending and boost your investments?
+What poor habits can you swap out to slim your spending and boost your investments?
 What’s your plan for reaching financial independence?